-Made up of 25,000m2 over four storeys, there is a mixture of office accommodation, customer care areas, meeting rooms, research and development areas, as well as ancillary service areas to accommodate up to 895 staff.
+Made up of 25,000m2 over four storeys, it is a mixture of office accommodation, customer care areas, meeting rooms, research and development areas, as well as ancillary services areas to accommodate up to 895 staff.

 We were appointed through Gilbane (lead contractors on the project) to deliver full engineering services for the project, and used a collaborative BIM design during the fast track design period.
 As sustainability was a key objective for Kerry Group for this project, we targeted a LEED system Silver accreditation from an early stage.